ivannaloria/BLD_26_41/A2/README.md

 ## A2c: Use Case
 **How would you check this claim?**
+We would check this claim by first analyzing the strcutural data from the Ifc model, identifying all columns and walls.
+Then we would calculate the new loads and for each inadequate element, create 2 scenarios: reinforce in-place or remove and replace.
+We would calculate the demolition volume, disposal, labor and material cost, and the embodied carbon.
+Out of these results, we would create a decision matrix to choose the best outcome for the building´s goals.

 **When would this claim need to be checked?**
+This claim would need to be checked in the **early design phase**, when identifying elements that can be problematic.

 **What information does this claim rely on?**
+*- Structural data:* Existing columns and beams (dimensions, current capacity and reinforcement details).
+*- Load data:*
 **What phase?**
 **What BIM purpose is required?**